-World shares mixed after Wall Street rally as oil prices recover
+Stocks steady, oil price recovers as more economic aid due

 “But rising Covid-19 cases in the region will likely cap any rally,” they said in a commentary.

-Benchmark crude added $1.03 to $14.81 a barrel in electronic trading on the New York Mercantile Exchange.
-The price of a barrel of U.S. oil to be delivered in June jumped 19% to settle at $13.78 on Wednesday.
+Benchmark U.S. crude added $1.53 to $15.31 a barrel in electronic trading on the New York Mercantile Exchange.

 It had zigzagged in the morning before turning higher after President Donald Trump threatened the destruction of any Iranian gunboats that harass U.S. Navy ships, raising the possibility of a disruption to oil supplies.